 One day Cynthia went over to Carol’s for a coffee and a chat.
-On the dining room table was Carol’s ball winder and swift set up with a hank of colorful hand-dyed yarn.
+On the dining room table were Carol’s ball winder and swift set up with a hank of colorful hand-dyed yarn.

 Steps To Setting Up Your Yarn Ball Winder

 Some of you choose to use a Yarn Swift to hold your skein or hank with your yarn ball winder.
-Some people are quite happy to use the back of a dining room chair to hold yarn or a loving and patient member of the family!
+Some people are quite happy to use the back of a dining room chair to hold yarn or a loving and a patient family member!